Our field trips are often ordinary activities.

 What do we do?

-This particular summer I was teaching my six year old the difference in size of eyes (sewing needle eyes).
+This particular summer I was teaching my six-year-old the difference in the size of eyes (sewing needle eyes).

 Somebody’s beanbag was jumped on, and poof, styrofoam bits were everywhere.
 Six is not too young to maneuver a needle and thread and it does give him something to do.